Understanding Craniosacral Therapy

 Craniosacral therapists in the UK undergo an accredited training that usually takes two years of study.
 They learn first how to help a person feel calm and deeply relax, and then to attune to changes in the flow of energy in the body, both in its tissues and fascia.
 We learn to develop our senses, particularly our sense of touch – the human hand can feel changes as small as 1 micron (1000th of a millimetre), but we don’t normally learn how to use it, or understand how to orient to tidal rhythmic forces – which we call primary respiration.

-The work is essentially relational – it is about our relationship with the client and with ourselves.
-We learn how to sense in our own bodies what is happening in the body of our client, and also how to calm and reorient ourselves to health and resources, connecting with our client energetically and with gentle physical touch.
-In this way the blockages that are held within our client’s body, as the recipient of the therapy, can be released.
-It is the wisdom of the client’s body that is prioritised over the knowledge of the physician in craniosacral therapy.
+It is the wisdom of the client’s body that is prioritised over the knowledge of the physician in biodynamic CST.
 The practitioner is like a reciever, hearing messages in the stillness, about what needs attention in the body of their client.
 This wisdom of the client’s body is called the Inherent Treatment Plan.

 The idea in CST is that our energetic bodies go beyond our physical form – and we are in fact suspended in the tidal forces of the universe from whence we came.
 If this is beginning to sound a little cosmic – thats because it is.
 Life and the origins of it are truly cosmic and our bodies are made of the stuff of the universe – nothing more and nothing less.
 In acupuncture we would say that everything has Qi.
 I believe these therapies are both ways of connecting with and augmenting our own natural healing processes.
 This is my experience.

 These diagrams by Cherionna Menzam-Sills are useful to show the ‘three bodies’ that biodynamic craniosacral therapists orient to.
 Its rather like tuning into different signals on a radio – they are always present – but most of the time we do not notice them.
-In biodynamic training we learn to attune to these energetic fields and to orient to stillness – where healing can happen.
+In biodynamic training we learn to attune to these energetic fields and to orient to stillness.

 Craniosacral Therapy – Clinical Applications and Research